apache/flink/docs/dev/connectors/index.md

 Connectors provide code for interfacing with various third-party systems.

-Currently these systems are supported:
+Currently these systems are supported: (Please select the respective documentation page from the navigation on the left.)

  * [Apache Kafka](https://kafka.apache.org/) (sink/source)
  * [Elasticsearch](https://elastic.co/) (sink)